bitstadium/HockeySDK-Android/README.md

   UpdateManager.register(context, APP_ID, new MyCustomUpdateManagerListener());
 ```

-### 4.3.1 Providing your Own User Interface for the Update Process
+### 4.3.1 Providing your own User Interface for the Update Process
 The `UpdateManager` will select a suitable activity or fragment depending on the availability of the feature.
 You can also supply your own by overriding the respective methods `getUpdateActivityClass()` and `getUpdateFragmentClass()` in your UpdateManagerListener subclass.